 Kiwi fruit, also known as Chinese gooseberry, is one of the delicious fruits full of promising health-promoting phytochemicals, vitamins, and minerals.
 This widely recognized, wonderfully unique berry is native to the Eastern Chinese "Shaanxi" province.
 And for the same reason, this exotic fruit is recognised as the National fruit of China.

 Kiwifruit plant is a semitropical, deciduous, large woody vine belonging to the family of Actinidiaceae in the Genus, Actinidia.
 Scientific name: Actinidia chinensis.

-The journey of this humble gooseberry from mainland China to Oceania, and thence to across the world is quite exciting!
-During the early years of twentieth-century, kiwifruit seeds were carried by the missionaries to New Zealand where it has become naturalized plant.
-From New Zealand, it spread to all over the world and now grown on a commercial scale in Europe and as far as California.
+The journey of the humble gooseberry from mainland China to Oceania, and thence to different regions is quite fascinating!
+During the early years of the twentieth-century, kiwifruit seeds were carried by the missionaries to New Zealand, where it has become a naturalized crop.
+It spread all over the world from here and is now grown on a commercial scale in Europe and as far as California.

-During each season which lasts from September until November, the kiwi vine bears many oval shaped, fuzzy, brown colored fruits.
+During each season which lasts from September until November, the kiwi vine bears many oval-shaped, fuzzy, brown fruits.
 Each kiwi berry measures approximately a large size hen’s egg and weighs up to 125 g.
-Internally; its emerald-green color flesh is soft, lush, embedded with rows of tiny, black, edible seeds.
+Internally; its emerald-green flesh is soft, lush, embedded with rows of tiny, black, edible seeds.
 Its texture is similar to strawberry or sapodilla, and the flavor resembles a blend of strawberry and pineapple fruits.

 Kiwifruit is moderate caloried berry; 100 g of kiwi berry holds 61 calories, which is comparable to that of grapes.
-Nonetheless, it has many health-benefting antioxidants, minerals, vitamins, and fiber.
+Nonetheless, it has many health-benefiting antioxidants, minerals, vitamins, and fiber.

 It is a good source of soluble dietary fiber (3.8 g per 100 g of fruit OR 10% of RDA), which brand it as a good bulk laxative.
 The dietary fiber helps to protect the colon mucosa by decreasing exposure time to toxins as well as binding to cancer-causing chemicals in the colon.

 The fruit is an excellent source of antioxidant vitamin-C; providing about 154% of the DRI (daily-recommended intake).
 Consumption of foods rich in vitamin-C helps the body develop resistance against infectious agents and scavenge harmful free radicals.